MinjooAhn/sj_code/README.md

 # sj_project - Dialect and Foreigner Data Analysis

 ## Overview
+This is a collection of code I wrote for data extraction and data analysis for the sj_project.
 This project is divided into two main areas: Dialect Data Analysis and Foreigner Data Analysis.
 Each area contains specific code and tools I created to extract data from different formats and analyse them.

 ## Dialect Analysis